Edoniah21/Resi-FIT-App/README.md

 **Sample Image of Kanban Board:**
 ![image](https://user-images.githubusercontent.com/43096506/203096953-4774b4eb-773f-4e53-a0a7-4347fcdcbb4e.png)

 ## Sprint Burndown Chart
 Burndown Chart as of 11/21/2022:
 ![image](https://user-images.githubusercontent.com/43096506/203096608-84aecc45-4d07-485c-893c-2ecdb039b36b.png)

 ## Daily Scrum #2 - 11/20/2022
 **Items moved from in progress to DONE (COMPLETED IN LAST 24 HOURS):**
 - Retrospective - Data is being collected from multiple sources for this project.
-Ensure all members of the team are kept abreast of all communication with sources outside the team and that all new thoughts, ideas and improvements are properly communicated. **Completed by Mike and John**
+Ensure all members of the team are kept abreast of all communication with sources outside the team and that all new thoughts, ideas and improvements are properly communicated.
+	- Due to new instructional guidance we had to adjust the construction of our project; effective communication has allowed us to remove new impediments successfully and work towards producing a quality product.**Completed by Mike and John**
 	- Acceptance Criteria - At the beginning of sprint two, the developers recap outside communication, new ideas and improvements that have occurred since the last sprint.
 This activity will be repeated at the beginning of every scrum. **Completed by Mike and John**

 - Retrospective - Ensure existing user stories are specific.
 Rework any user stories that are too broad and eliminate similiar user stories.
 Any new user stories must be specific. **Completed by Mike and John**